brooksdavis/mergify/README.md

 	common parent will be merged one change at a time.
 If merge fails, mergify exits to allow the user to correct the merge.

-	pause-expression is a regular expression that matches modified paths.
+	Options:

+	-c <list-of-hashes>

+	Stop when any of the hashes in the space-separated list of hashes has been merged.

+	-p <pause-expression>

-	When it matches, mergify stops before committing the merged change even if no conflict occurs.
+	Paths to files modified by the commit are matched against the expression.
+If it matches, mergify stops before committing the merged commit.

  * abort